Joel-Raju/joel-raju.github.io/content/posts/2020-01-15---Handling-touch-event-in-React-Native.md

 ## Conclusion

-I've made [react-native-gifted-touch](https://github.com/Joel-Raju/react-native-gifted-touch) which exaclty does this so you can handle multiple clicks on the same element effortlessly.
+I've made [react-native-gifted-touch](https://github.com/Joel-Raju/react-native-gifted-touch) which exactly does this so you can handle multiple clicks on the same element effortlessly.
 The default time delays in the library can be configured using `props` to better suit your requirements.
 Feel free to check it out.